djzevenbergen/LocalBusinessLookup.Solution/README.md

 * In your terminal, navigate to the project directory and run the commands dotnet restore and dotnet build to download dependencies and build the configuration.

 * To run MySQL migrations and create a database in your MySQL installation, enter the following command in your terminal: dotnet ef database update.

+* A user can get all using localhost:5000/api/businesses

+* a user can get a random business using localhost:5000/api/businesses/random

 * To see authentication in action, you should try to do a post request in postman with no header post: localhost:5000/api/businesses: